DavidSotoDalmau/HashTimeChecker/README_EN.md

 - Support for multiple hash algorithms.
 - Measurement of calculation time for each hash.
 - Easy to use from the command line.
+- Support for average time in N iterations.

 ## Supported Algorithms